 The crumb coat

-A crumb coat is a thin layer of icing over the cake that is used to "seal" the crumbs.
+A crumb coat is a thin layer of icing spread over the cake and is used to "seal" the crumbs.
 Have you ever tried to ice a cake and find that the icing keeps pulling off bits of the cake (aka crumbs)?
 It's not pretty.
 The way you mitigate this is with a crumb coat!

 Add a large scoop of icing on top of the cake.
 Then, using an uneven spatula, brush it over the entire cake - over the top and down the sides.
 You'll find little pieces of crumb will be picked up in the icing.
 This is what we want!

 The most important thing with the crumb coat is to not put your spatula back in the icing bowl.
 This will disburse the crumbs into perfectly good icing.
-As you scrape the icing off the cake, put the excess in a separate bowl.
+As you scrape the icing off the cake, put the excess in a separate small bowl.

 Once the crumb coat is on, place the cake in the freezer for about 15 minutes to set.
-This can also be done int he fridge but it may take a few additional minutes.
+This can also be done in the fridge, but it may take a few additional minutes.
 The purpose of this part is to seal the crumbs into that layer of icing.